Protect and Control frequently asked questions (FAQs)

 • Keyword filters search item titles and support OR logic when multiple keywords are used.

-• Other filters, such as Shared with, Link type, and App, help you focus on specific types of access or connectors.
+• Other filters, such as Shared with, Link type, and App, help you focus on specific types of access or connected apps.

 Learn how to use filters on the Dash Protect and Control dashboard.